alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 ---
 ### 4.4.
 Adapt the C++ source code to UTF-8.

-For the C++ source code the UTF-8 encoding is applied at two levels (the terminology is a bit of frozen history, today we’d say “encoding”):
+For the C++ source code the UTF-8 encoding is applied at two levels (these standard terms are a bit of frozen history, today we’d say “encoding”):

 * As the C++ **source character set**.
   This is about what characters the compiler believes that the source code bytes stand for.
 I.e. this affects how the compiler *interprets* the source code bytes.